-Statement of Basis and Purpose of Proposed Rule
+Statement of Basis and Purpose of the Adopted Rule

-The Commissioner of the New York City Department of Transportation ("DOT") is authorized to promulgate rules regarding traffic regulations in the City pursuant to Section 2903(a) of the New York City Charter.
-The rules that DOT is seeking to amend are contained within Chapter 4 of Title 34 of the Rules of the City of New York ("Traffic Rules").
+The Commissioner of the New York City Department of Transportation (DOT) is authorized to issue rules regarding parking and traffic operations in the City pursuant to Section 2903(a) of the New York City Charter.
+The adopted rule will be contained within Chapter 4 of Title 34 of the Rules of the City of New York, relating to the "Traffic Rules."